 December 27, 2012 (KHARTOUM) – Sudanese security authorities have arrested more than 70 traders of hard currency as part of a crackdown on the black market, a well-placed source told Sudan Tribune on Thursday.

-- A Sudanese man counts notes after receiving the new Sudanese currency at a central bank branch in Khartoum July 24, 2011 (REUTERS Mohamed Nureldin Abdallah)
+- A Sudanese man counts notes after receiving the new Sudanese currency at a central bank branch in Khartoum on 24 July 2011 (Photo: Reuters/Mohamed Nureldin Abdallah)

 The source said that the arrests that took place during the last two days were carried out by the National Intelligence and Security Forces (NISS) whose agents also confiscated all the hard currencies found in the possession of the detainees.